What is a whiplash injury?

 - Chiropractic therapy and more effectively co-therapy with physiotherapists, massage therapists, athletic therapists, acupuncturists, and personal trainers is proven to give the fastest and best results in patient recovery.
 Dr. Khoshroo works directly and closely with many therapists to provide the optimal treatments for the patients.

-- Treatments by Dr. Soroush Khoshroo in North Vancouver and Burnaby for neck sprain/strain from whiplash following motor vehicle accidents (MVA) include:
+- Treatments by Dr. Soroush Khoshroo in North Vancouver for neck sprain/strain from whiplash following motor vehicle accidents (MVA) include: